Smoke alarms save lives

 If you have, or someone you know has, difficulty hearing, there are special smoke alarms to warn you if there's a fire and to give you time to get out safely.
 They use flashing lights as well as an audible alarm and include a vibrating pad to alert you if you are in bed asleep.

-If you require one of these alarms or would like to request a safe and well visit and live in Bedfordshire call us now on 01234 845000 or contact email@example.com.
+If you require one of these alarms or would like to request a safe and well visit and live in Bedfordshire call us on 01234 845000 or contact email@example.com.
+Please note: Due to COVID-19 we are currently offering a reduced Safe and Well service.

 Smoke alarm testing